SomeUser654321/Multi-scale-Talking-Head-Generation/README.md

 ![combined](https://github.com/LouisBearing/HMo-audio/assets/36541517/fd9eff2e-a128-407c-8ec3-a41cc063c1d0)

+## Additional results

+Here we present additional results.
+Notice how head motion correlates with (the intensity of) the speech signal :point_down:.

-Our model was trained on **sequences of 40 frames** and can produce outputs of **much longer duration** (120 frames in the examples above).
+Our model was trained on **sequences of 40 frames** and can produce outputs of **much longer duration** (120 frames in all examples presented on this page).
 However as it is an autoregressive generation process, error may accumulate if length exceeds a certain limit.

-## Additional results

-Notice how head motion correlates with (the intensity of) the speech signal :point_down:
+We therefore also present several failure cases at the end.

 **Sample #1**